 By the time I was 12, I was tired of being made fun of.
 I worked a paper route and a babysitting gig.
 I was done with hand-me downs and secondhands.
 So I’d buy “cool” clothes — at a place one step up from the dollar store.
 Who would have thought I’d still get teased with with bright purple shorts, a loud matchy shirt, and a floofy pink bowy in my hair?

 As an adult, I’ve spent most of my years balancing motherhood and working from home.
 I’m less cavalier about going out in PJs now that I’m older and frumpier, but friends, they’re still my daily uniform.
 I just stay inside.
 And yes, yes I do wear leggings as pants.
 At least I wear pants!
 To me, fashion just seems like folks cosplaying rich people.

 But today was different.

 Today my local coworkers got together for a holiday lunch.
 So I put on normal pants.
 And a sweater I’d grabbed at the DI for $4.
 I grabbed a scarf.
 It happened to match my sweater.
 So reader, I even put on a tiny bit of eye makeup: this was a party after all.
 “Hey… you look cute!” my roommate called as I ran out the door.

 My coworkers didn’t mention it.
 But I saw an old friend there and walked over to say hi.
 He introduced his friends.
 And it turns out they had been talking about my outfit in a positive light.
 They assumed I worked a tech fashion company nearby.
-When I told them how shocked I was, how I have never heard that in my life before, they joked that I might want to mark it on a calendar.
+When I told them how shocked I was, how I had never heard that before in my life, they joked that I might want to mark it on a calendar.
 And I told them I’d blog about it instead.